hpk0304/Food-demand/README.md

 ## Targets
 Two main targets in the project include

-a.
-Figure out the feature importance to support the partner focus on some key features
+- Figure out the feature importance to support the partner focus on some key features

-b.
-Do forecast for the next 10 weeks
+- Do forecast for the next 10 weeks

 ## Outline
 - Part 1: Define the problem